seqeralabs/xpack-dnanexus/README.md

 ## Introduction

-DNAnexus extension package is a plugin provided by [Seqera Labs](https://www.seqera.io/) that allows the deployment of [Nextflow](https://www.nextflow.io/) pipeline on [DNAnexus](https://www.dnanexus.com/) cloud platform.
+The DNAnexus extension package is a plugin provided by [Seqera Labs](https://www.seqera.io/) that enables the deployment of [Nextflow](https://www.nextflow.io/) pipelines on the [DNAnexus](https://www.dnanexus.com/) cloud platform.

-The plugin requires a license key to be uses.
-If you are interested in it please contact us for an evaluation license at [sales@seqera.io](maiilto:sales@seqera.io).
+The plugin requires a license key to be used.
+If you are interested, please contact us for an evaluation license at [sales@seqera.io](maiilto:sales@seqera.io).

-NOTE: this plugin is still in beta version, some Nextflow functionalities are limited.
+NOTE: The plugin is still in beta version and some Nextflow functionalities are limited.
 See below for the known problems and limitations.

 ## Requirements